lohedges/sbt/README.md

 In contrast, the remote buffer approach, which uses a third of the threads per tile, has a throughput of around 115kHz.
 When including the cost of data transfer to and from the host, the throughput falls to around 7kHz when using data streams, and around 30kHz when using remote buffers.
-Processing 25 times the number of events gives a gain of only 4x throughput, implying that the time taken for compute is still too short relative to the data transfer time.
+Processing roughly 17 times the number of events gives a gain of only 4x throughput, implying that the time taken for compute is still too short relative to the data transfer time.

 In contrast, the CPU implementation of the Search by Triplet algorithm within Allen can run at 3.4kHz on an Intel Xeon Silver 4215R (3.20GHz).
 The beefiest